-OFAC has regularly pursued enforcement actions against non-U.S. companies that purchased U.S.-origin goods with the intent of reexporting, transferring, or selling the items to a sanctioned person or jurisdiction.
-As noted in the Framework, some of OFAC's public enforcement actions in this area have focused on large or sophisticated entities that "engaged in a pattern or practice that lasted multiple years, ignored or failed to respond to numerous warning signs, utilised non-routine business practices, and - in several instances - concealed their activity in a wilful or reckless manner".18
+OFAC has regularly pursued enforcement actions against non-U.S. companies that sold U.S.-origin goods to sanctioned persons or jurisdictions.
+As noted in the Framework, some of OFAC's public enforcement actions in this area have focused on large or sophisticated entities that "engaged in a pattern or practice that lasted multiple years, ignored or failed to respond to numerous warning signs, utilised non-routine business practices, and - in several instances - concealed their activity in a wilful or reckless manner".17

-For example, in April 2021, SAP SE ("SAP") entered into parallel resolutions with DOJ, OFAC, and BIS totalling around \$8 million regarding U.S. sanctions and export violations involving the export of software and related services to Iran.19 These resolutions involved, in part, SAP's release of U.S.origin software to non-U.S. third parties who made the software available in Iran.
+For example, in April 2021, SAP SE ("SAP") entered into parallel resolutions with DOJ, OFAC, and BIS totalling around \$8 million regarding U.S. sanctions and export violations involving the export of software and related services to Iran.18 These resolutions involved, in part, SAP's release of U.S.-origin software to non-U.S. third parties who made the software available in Iran.
 OFAC determined that in some cases, SAP managers had direct knowledge and facilitated the purchase of this software.
 OFAC further determined that SAP had reason to know from IP address data that services were being downloaded in Iran.
 SAP was faulted for not adopting IP blocking technology to prevent such downloads.
 Additionally, several U.S.-based SAP subsidiaries allowed Iranian users to access U.S.-based cloud services.
 OFAC faulted SAP for allowing these subsidiaries to operate as standalone entities for years with respect to compliance, despite pre- and post-acquisition reports of significant compliance deficiencies.

 Other OFAC actions in this area involve less egregious conduct.
-For example, in February 2020 OFAC reached a \$2.4 million settlement with the Swiss entity Société Internationale de Télécommunications Aéronautiques SCRL ("SITA") involving, in part, SITA's provision of U.S.-origin software for the benefit of sanctioned airlines and its provision of messaging services that routed through servers in the United States, where messaging went to or from sanctioned airlines or other parties that were providing services to those airlines.20 The SITA action represents OFAC's first public enforcement action involving sets of violations where the only U.S. nexuses were the provision of U.S.-origin software by a non-U.S. person and the use of a U.S.-based server, respectively.
+For example, in February 2020, OFAC reached a \$2.4 million settlement with the Swiss entity Société Internationale de Télécommunications Aéronautiques SCRL ("SITA") involving, in part, SITA's provision of U.S.-origin software for the benefit of sanctioned airlines and its provision of messaging services that routed through servers in the U.S., where messaging went to or from sanctioned airlines.19 The SITA action represents OFAC's first public enforcement action involving sets of violations where the only U.S. nexuses were the provision of U.S.-origin software by a non-U.S. person and the use of a U.S.-based server, respectively.